Which U.S. States Are Most Obsessed With Pickleball?

 America's Pickleball Hotspots - US heat map showing player density by state

-Pickleball has been the fastest-growing sport in America for four consecutive years, according to the Sports & Fitness Industry Association.
-But which states are leading the charge?
+Pickleball has been the fastest-growing sport in the United States for four consecutive years, according to the Sports & Fitness Industry Association.
+Which states are at the forefront of this rapid growth?

 Here's what we found.